caia-techblr/pdlc-tech-tools/README.md

 # pdlc-tech-tools
 Adopting Industrial practices for PDLC Phases (EECE/Emb Projects)., applied usage of Tools &amp; Technology.

-# Checklist of Tools & Levraging Technology
+# Checklist of Tools Technology
 ## Setup
 * Initialize a GIT repository for your project and push it to GitHub.
 * Use Markdown syntax of GITHUB for inline documentation.